gaidel/solar-crawler/README.md

 **Solar Crawler** is a browser-based side-scrolling space shooter featuring the innovative Three-Key Design.
 You pilot a spacecraft through hostile space regions, using only W/S (or arrow keys) + ENTER for complete gameplay control.

 The ship moves vertically while the background scrolls horizontally.
-Your objective: survive for 60 seconds while battling various enemy types including asteroids and homing kamikazes.
+Your objective: survive 8 waves of 60 seconds each while battling 5 enemy types, culminating in an epic boss battle.

 ---